lsst-tstn/tstn-044/index.rst

   This session is to capture any discussion points made while reviewing this document.
   Things here can be deleted afterwards if incorporated to the document or kept for historical reasons.

+- On the relantionship between BLOCK tickets and Test Cases:

+  - Do we need BLOCK tickets if we have Test Cases?

     - Should we always have a BLOCK ticket associated with a Test Case?

+    - What information should go on a BLOCK ticket and what should go in the Test Case?

 - What are the values for the "Environment" field we should adopt and how are we going to use it?